 For R2HC it is crucial that research we fund has a measurable, positive impact on improving the public health response in humanitarian crises.
 This commitment is reflected in the grants that we fund; all applicants are asked to submit with their proposals a clear vision for impact, demonstrating that the evidence they will produce can lead to tangible changes for people affected by crisis.

 They are asked to outline their intended ‘pathways to uptake’, detailing how they will ensure that humanitarian stakeholders can access, use and apply the learning and findings generated by the study.
 R2HC supports grantees post-award to develop research impact goals and stakeholder engagement strategies to amplify learning and promote use of evidence using our Research Impact Toolkit, via team workshops, peer learning activities and through providing tools and resources.

-We are also undertaking research to inform the humanitarian health research community about ‘Pathways to Uptake’ to help study teams overcome barriers to uptake and deliver greater impact through research.
+We have also written a report on ‘From Knowing to Doing‘ to inform the humanitarian health research community about evidence use to help study teams overcome barriers to uptake and deliver greater impact through research.